 The problem?
 Many people are taking too much melatonin, taking it at the wrong time, or taking it for the wrong sleep issues.

 While melatonin is not a sleep cure-all, it can benefit some people when used correctly.
-Here, we break down the must-know facts about melatonin (like how much melatonin is too much?) so you can use it safely and get the greatest benefit.
+Here, we break down must-know facts about melatonin—including how much melatonin is too much—so you can use it safely and get the greatest benefit.

 What is Melatonin and How Does it Work?

 Melatonin is a hormone naturally produced in the brain’s pineal gland that helps regulate your body’s 24-hour circadian clock, which dictates your sleep-wake cycle (or when you fall asleep and wake up each day).
 When the sun begins to set, a special group of neurons in your brain’s hypothalamus called the suprachiasmatic nucleus (SCN) senses this waning light and prompts the pineal gland to secrete melatonin, which essentially tells your body that it’s nighttime.
 As melatonin rises, levels of cortisol—a stimulating daytime hormone—fall.

 While melatonin doesn’t make you fall asleep, exactly, it does lull the body into a state of quiet wakefulness in the evening that promotes sleep, according to Luis F. Buenaver, PhD, CBSM, assistant professor of psychiatry and behavioral sciences at Johns Hopkins Medicine.
 In the morning, on the other hand, the SCN senses daylight and subsequently suppresses melatonin secretion, and increases cortisol, so you feel more alert and can start your day.